 You’ve heard it many times before: If you plan to drink, don’t drive.
 Line up a designated driver, take an Uber, rent a hotel room.
 Texas roads are vast and police will be out in full force, looking for impaired drivers or for any reason to stop you – like having a taillight out.
-It’s also a “No Refusal” weekend so if you are stopped on suspicion of driving while intoxicated, it’s important to know your rights, including your right to remain silent and your right to refuse sobriety tests and searches.
+It’s also “No Refusal” year round in North Texas so if you are stopped on suspicion of driving while intoxicated, it’s important to know your rights, including your right to remain silent and your right to refuse sobriety tests and searches.

 Football fans are passionate about their teams, especially when alcohol is flowing freely.
 What may start out as friendly bantering at a bar or party can quickly escalate and lead to super-sized brawl.
 In Texas, if you hurt another person, even slightly, you could be charged with assault bodily injury and face up to a year in jail.
 If you display a weapon or severely injury a victim, you could be charged with aggravated assault and face up to life in prison.
 Make the right call and resist the urge to talk trash or get involved.

 For people who like to bet, there’s nothing quite like wagering on the Super Bowl.
 However, be wary of gambling in Texas.
 Should you choose to roll the dice and bet, you could be looking at stiff penalties, including prison, fines, and asset forfeiture.